KSheridan86/project-3-heart-of-darkness/README.md

   neither are mandatory but both are possible in one pass through the story.

-  The games are a basic fishing game and russian roulette a game of chance.
+  These are a fishing game and russian roulette, both are games of chance.

 ![russian-roulette](./docs/Russian-roulette.png)
 ![fishing](./docs/Fishing-game.png)